gutjuri/uulm-lsf-grades/README.md

-Update: As Uni Ulm no longer offers a HTML view of one#s grades, this project does no longer work.
+Update: As Uni Ulm no longer offers a HTML view of one's grades, this project does no longer work.

 # uulm-lsf-grades